rostok/ubichr/README.md

 ```
 The ```CmdUtils.makeSearchCommand()``` (provided by Sebres) simplifies even more common web fetching.
 Instead of loading part of HTML and parsing it with JQuery an iframe is created in UbiChr results area.
 Extra parameters allow to scale and translate it.

+## alternatives
+Svalorzen has forked UbiChr and created UbiShell which has more shell like UI with piping and command options.
+Check it out here: https://github.com/Svalorzen/UbiShell